Lucy applied for over 500 jobs and kept getting rejected. Employers doubted what she could do, and she ended up doubting herself.

-With your support, Lucy sees that her career dreams can come true.
+But thanks to your support, Scope's employment support services have helped Lucy have confidence that her career dreams can come true.

 Imagine how it felt for Lucy, going through all that not once or twice, but over 500 times.
 Most of the time, employers didn’t even reply.
 And when they did, it was always a “no”, even though Lucy has a university degree and all the right qualifications.